andim/andim.github.io/index.md

 232 Carl Icahn Lab
 Princeton, NJ 08544, USA

+### News

+- 10/19: We are organizing a conference at PCTS on [Sensing chemical spaces](bit.ly/chemspaces) in Princeton December 11-13.
+Signup is free but required.

 ### Selected Publications

 A Mayer, Y Zhang, AS Perelson, NS Wingreen, **Regulation of T cell expansion by antigen presentation dynamics**, PNAS, 2019. [<i class="ai ai-doi"></i>](https://doi.org/10.1073/pnas.1812800116)